 Active Nonviolence: Peace begins with you(th)

-We’re inviting applications for the 5th training for youth workers by Towards a Nonviolent World.
+This is the 5th training for youth workers by Towards a Nonviolent World.
 Download the call for application here.
-The online phase will start late August, the training will be from September 17-23, 2018. (arrival 16th, departure 24th, or 23rd after 18:00!).
-It will take place just across the border of The Netherlands with Germany in a village called “Keeke” at “De Vlierhof”, 30 min. from the airport of Dusseldorf/Weeze.
+The project has an online phase (4 webinars) and a training course in September 17-23, 2018. (arrival 16th, departure 24th, or 23rd after 18:00!).

 AIMS AND OBJECTIVES

 “Active Nonviolence: peace begins with you(th)” has the aims to: empower youth workers by knowledge, insights and skills to prevent violent escalation of conflicts, transform conflicts and engage in (inter-cultural) peaceful interactions and relations, increase the capacity and cooperation of Peace Builders in Europe, and impact society and support one another to sustain the motivation to be a Peace Builder.

 In order to meet those aims, the project has three phases with the following objectives: